How to Open a Bank Account in Malta (2026 Expat Guide)

 HSBC Malta: do not build your plans around it

 Here is the big 2026 news.
 HSBC's parent has agreed to sell its 70% controlling stake in HSBC Malta to the Greek bank CrediaBank for €200 million, as reported by Newsbook and covered across the local press.
-The deal was announced in late 2025 and is expected to complete around the end of 2026 or early 2027, after which the familiar red-and-white HSBC branding on Maltese high streets will eventually change.
+The deal was announced in September 2025, is working through approvals from the MFSA, the European Central Bank and the Bank of Greece, and is expected to complete around the end of 2026 or early 2027, after which the familiar red-and-white HSBC branding on Maltese high streets will eventually change.

 For a newcomer this means one thing: do not choose HSBC Malta as your entry bank right now.
 It was already one of the hardest to open as a foreigner, and it is a business in transition.
-Existing customers are being reassured that accounts continue to work, but if you are starting fresh in 2026, look at APS, MeDirect or the digital options instead and let the CrediaBank dust settle.
+Existing customers are being reassured that accounts continue to work and staff are being kept on, but if you are starting fresh in 2026, look at APS, MeDirect or the digital options instead and let the CrediaBank dust settle.

 The documents you will need